The People of Aboriginal Australia

 - Torres Strait Islander people

-Inappropriate terms tend to suggest that Aboriginal people are all the same, and thus stereotypes Indigenous Australians.
+Inappropriate terms tend to suggest that Aboriginal people are all the same, and thus stereotypes Aboriginal Australians.

 Although less appropriate, people should respect the use of these terms.